HSM 4521

 Instructors

-Frances has over 25 years of experience in both nonprofit and for-profit executive health care leadership in a variety of settings, and she's bilingual in English and Spanish.
-She is particularly interested in human development and minority empowerment, and she works fearlessly to promote inclusivity, diversity, and equity in human services.
-She teaches at the college level and develops course materials for education, performance improvement, grants, and leadership development.
-Frances is an advocate of mental health awareness and education, particularly for youth.
-She has received recognition for quality initiatives and grant allocations for increased and improved services for the HIV/AIDS population.
-For more about Frances' career and visions for the HSM program, read "Putting the 'Care' in Health Care."
+Frances Fernandez has over 25 years of experience in both nonprofit and for-profit executive health care leadership in a variety of settings, including home health, hospital-based outpatient services, research and education, assisted living and consulting.
+She is particularly interested in human development and minority empowerment, and works fearlessly to promote inclusivity, diversity, and equity in human services.
+Frances is an advocate of mental health awareness and education, particularly for youth and in her professional career has received accolades and recognition for quality initiatives and grant allocations for access, increased and improved healthcare services for the HIV/AIDS population.
+She enjoys teaching and developing course materials as well as mentoring our future healthcare leaders.

-- HSM 3521 – Health Care Delivery Systems
+• HSM 3521 – Health Care Delivery Systems

-- HSM 4521 – Inclusion and Equity in Health Care Management
+• HSM 4521 – Inclusion and Equity in Health Care Management